Roofing License #CCC1333826

 General Contractor's License #CGC1529795

 The cost of a roof replacement can’t easily be summed up with a one-size-fits-all online roofing calculator.
-Every home is unique.
-The neighborhood you live in, climate, local building codes, permit requirements, the size of the lot, the design of the home, the number of roof penetrations (chimneys, vents, etc.), length of the driveway, fencing and landscaping — all these variables will factor in the cost of a new roof.
+In fact, it almost always takes a professional to tell you the cost of a new roof.
+And that’s because there are a lot of factors at play in determining how much a new roof costs: the neighborhood you live in, climate, local building codes, permit requirements, the size of the lot, the design of the home, the number of roof penetrations (chimneys, skylights, etc.)— all these variables will factor into the cost of a new roof.

 • A leak barrier, which helps prevent leaks caused by wind-driven rain.